oliviawestmacottssw/SSW.Rules.Content/rules/do-you-ask-open-ended-questions/rule.md

 ---

-​The goal of any outbound call is to get the person on the other end of the line involved.
+The goal of any outbound call is to get the person on the other end of the line involved.
 The way to do this is to employ a knockout combo.
 If you were a boxer, you'd follow up a jab with a cross hook and an uppercut! (the good ole one-two-three knockout!).
 If you're a telemarketer you follow the YES ladder up with open-ended questions.
 Here's how most of your combos should sound:

 For your jab and cross hook combo use questions one, two and three (see [Do you build a YES ladder to your outbound script?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=ff214e08-7bf1-4604-9047-1c1f40d2339a)).